jakoch/hikogui.github.io/readme.md

    - Replaced flat shader with a better optimized rounded box shader.
  * Add address-sanitizer builds.
  * Finalize BON8 (Binary Object Notation 8) specification.
- * Add support for using ttauri as a CMake-FetchContent dependency.
+ * Add support for using hikogui as a CMake-FetchContent dependency.

 _vcpkg builds are not recommended at the moment due to future changes of std::format and std::ranges to the c++20 standard.